How to Write a Top Project Specification

 https://www.devteam.space/wp-content/uploads/2017/02/wireframes-660x803.png

-This part of the specification is the place for creativity.
+This part of the project specification document is the place for creativity.
 It can be simply structured, or (if you have a designer) you can spend days on it.
 We are focused on simplicity today, so I would highly recommend you build wireframes.

 You can draw them on paper, or use simple graphic software, but I highly recommend going with one of the professional tools.
 Most of them are super affordable and even allow you to build one prototype free of charge.
 Here are some of the most popular ones: